+- Macro-economic

 - Climate change and energy transition

-- Crime
+- Cyber security

 - Pandemics

 - Regulation

-- Technology

-- · Interest rates
+- Biodiversity

+- Social tensions

+- Geopolitical instability

 Strategic risk may arise due to a mismatch between two or more of the following components: the objectives (resulting from the strategy), the resources used to achieve the objectives, the quality of implementation, the economic climate and / or the market in which a.s.r. and / or its business lines operate.